-- 1. Close to the start ("Safety Start")
+- I. Close to the start ("Safety Start")

-- 2. Close to the 1000m mark ("Safety Middle")
+- 2. Halfway along the course ("Safety Middle")

 - 3. Close to the finish ("Safety Finish")

 All first aiders, marshals and safety boats must be in position before crews boat in advance of any racing.
 Approval to go afloat and for racing to commence will be given by Race Control.